 This graph uses producer, consumer and intermediary patches to create an effect that responds to the user's interaction.
 When a face with an open mouth is detected, the objects will appear in the effect.

 Producers represent an object or material.
 You'll usually start building your graph with a producer patch.
 If you're not using the Patch Editor, you'll find these elements in the Scene tab.

 Producer patches are purple in color.
 The Face Tracker patch - facetracker0 in this example - is a producer patch.

 These patches take the information from the producer patch and manipulate it - depending on the type of intermediary patch you choose.
 They're grey in color.

-In the example below we've connected the Face output port on the facetracker1 patch to the Face input port on the Mouth Open patch.
+In this example, Mouth Open is the intermediary patch.
+We've connected the Face output port on the facetracker1 patch to the Face input port on the Mouth Open patch.
 As a result, the Mouth Open patch will take information from facetracker0 to understand when the mouth is open.

 Consumer patches represent the properties of an object.
+If you weren't using the Patch Editor, you'd use the Inspector panel to apply these properties to your object.
 They're blue in color, and will generally be the final patches in a graph.